|Mobiles||Recipes||Health||Make Friends||Education||Visa Rishtay||Fashion||History|

 the pelvic floor muscles go into painful involuntary spasm and reduce the

-size of the vaginal opening.
-As a result, sexual intercourse may be very
+size of the vulval opening.
+As a result, ual intercourse may be very

-painful and vaginal penetration can often be impossible.
+painful and vulval penetration can often be impossible.
 The condition

 varies in severity for different women.
 Some women are affected by

 vaginismus to such an extent that they cannot insert even a finger or a

 tampon into the vulva and may need an anaesthetic for a vulval

 examination.
 Other women may be able to tolerate a vulval examination by a